1. Introduction

 Threat and vulnerability must exist beforehand.

-By clicking on the icon Menu, the context menu of asset appears:
+By clicking on the icon Menu, the context menu of the asset appears:

 Contextual Menu of Asset